Check out these fun & healthy Halloween treats by low carb food bloggers!

-Halloween is upon us again, the yearly sugar fest that is only matched by Easter and Christmas.
+Halloween is near, the yearly sugar fest that is only matched by Easter and Christmas.
 It’s a treat or treat bonanza, with a big payday for retailers and families stocking up on cheap candy weeks ahead as if their lives depend on it.
 Newsflash: Stores do not run out of sweets!
 And we all know what happens to a stash of goodies at home.
-It mysteriously shrinks over time.
-So do yourself a favour and make any naughty purchases at the eleventh hour.
+It mysteriously shrinks over time 🙂

 Chocolate Peanut Spider Cookies by All Day I Dream About Food

 How adorable are these little guys?
 I almost want one as a pet.
 These easy gluten free thumbprint cookies are made with a good measure of peanut butter, which makes them deliciously soft.
 The filling is a rich sugar-free chocolate ganache.
 Finger-licking goodness!

 Halloween Bat Cookies by Sugar Free Londoner

 Halloween is probably the only time of year you’d consider eating a bat.
 So you better make sure it tastes dastardly divine.
 These chocolate cut-out cookies are sugar free, grain free and drizzled with a dark chocolate glaze.

 Low Carb Halloween Cheese Jalapeño Poppers by Step Away From The Carbs

 A fun healthy Halloween snack for your party!
 Would you dare eating one of these spooky jalapeño mummies?

 Chocolate Peanut Butter Fat Bombs by Low Carb Maven

 A fabulously rich and creamy treat that will satisfy even the strongest sweet craving.
 For a healthy Halloween party buffet, cut into small squares and eat with toothpicks to keep your vampire hands clean.